Avalanche Safety Series: Training

 Can you identify avalanche terrain?
 Do you understand the avalanche advisory?
 Do you know how to rescue others in an avalanche?
 If you said ‘kind of’, ‘maybe’ or ‘no’ to one of these then this three-part series is for you.
 Share with your snow loving mates.

-Before you head into the NZ backcountry (outside any ski field boundary), you need to make sure you have the necessary skills and knowledge, so you make it home safely.
+Before you head into backcountry avalanche terrain (outside any ski field boundary), you need to make sure you have the necessary skills and knowledge so you make it home safely.
 This article will focus on how you can get the required training.

 How do you get trained?